 Meet a retirement consultant

-Paige Leonard, senior retirement consultant, discusses how she helps participants achieve better retirement outcomes.
+Learn how a retirement consultant helps participants achieve better retirement outcomes.

-A: I’m a senior retirement consultant, and I help plan participants prepare for retirement by working closely with Lincoln relationship managers and communication consultants to create and execute participant communication and education strategies.
-Each day, I interact with participants to make sure they enroll in the plan, increase their contributions and prepare for retirement.
-I also answer their asset allocation questions, provide education about life events that could impact their retirement planning and discuss their pension buyout options, if that applies to their situation.
+A: Retirement consultants help plan participants prepare for retirement by working closely with Lincoln relationship managers and communication consultants to create and execute participant communication and education strategies.
+Each day, they interact with participants to make sure they enroll in the plan, increase their contributions, and prepare for retirement.
+They also answer asset allocation questions, provide education about life events that could impact their retirement planning, and discuss their pension buyout options, if that applies to their situation.

-Q: How do you help participants drive better retirement outcomes?
+Q: How do they help participants drive better retirement outcomes?

-A: The Lincoln rule of thumb to help achieve a successful retirement is an 85 percent replacement rate, but each participant is different, so that may need to be adjusted according to their personal situation.
+A: The Lincoln rule of thumb to help achieve a successful retirement is an 85 percent replacement rate.
+But each participant is different, so that may need to be adjusted according to their personal situation.
 The key is not to have tunnel vision.
-We look at the whole picture — Social Security, pension, nonqualified assets — and we make sure they have a backup plan in case circumstances change.
+Retirement consultants look at the whole picture — Social Security, pension, nonqualified assets — and they make sure participants have a backup plan in case circumstances change.

-Q: What tools do you rely on the most?
+Q: What tools do they commonly rely on?

-I use our online scheduling tool Click2Meet (C2M) to schedule meetings with participants since I’m often booked solid when I’m on site.
-C2M allows me to be more productive and connect with more participants.
+A: They use the Click2Meet® online scheduling tool to set up meetings with participants when they’re on site.
+The tool allows them to be more productive and connect with more participants.

-The Contribution Planner can show how small increases over a participant’s career may make a big impact over time, and the Retirement Planner shows how all their pieces fit together.
+The Lincoln Path2RetirementSM tool shows retirement income scenarios and can help participants see what they need to do to retire by a certain age or to reach a certain retirement income level.
 The Social Security Analyzer provides a personalized look at a participant's Social Security options and can potentially maximize each participant's Social Security benefit.

-Q: How do you interact with the plan sponsor?
+Q: How do they interact with the plan sponsor?

-A: When I’m on site, I proactively visit human resources to see if I can respond to any immediate needs and report on the positive meetings I’ve had with participants that day.
-We also discuss campaigns and presentations that Lincoln can provide, like the Social Security seminar or the Retirement Reality series, to increase engagement and work toward other plan goals.
+A: When they’re on site, they proactively visit human resources to see if they can respond to any immediate needs and report on the positive meetings they’ve had with participants that day.
+They also discuss campaigns and presentations that Lincoln can provide, like the Social Security seminar or the Retirement Reality series, to increase engagement and work toward other plan goals.

-Q: How does your work help meet plan sponsor goals?
+Q: How does their work help meet plan sponsor goals?